l2fprod/ibmcloud-cdktf-getting-started/README.md

    cdktf help
    ```

-## Deploy resources

-* This project creates [one resource group](./main.py) as a proof of concept.
+## Understand the code organization and the stack to be deployed

+The stack to be deployed is made of:
+* one input variable `basename` -- a prefix to name the resources that will be created.
+* one resource group that will be named after this variable.
+* one output variable containing the id of the resource group that was created.

-* It was initialized with the command `cdktf init --template=python --local`.
+The code for this stack is found in [main.py](./main.py).
+It was initialized with the command `cdktf init --template=python --local`.

-* It is [pre-configured](./cdktf.json) to use the IBM Cloud provider for Terraform 1.44 and later.
-The provider was added with the command `cdktf provider add "IBM-Cloud/ibm@~> 1.44"`.
+The IBM Cloud provider was added with the command `cdktf provider add "IBM-Cloud/ibm@~> 1.44"`.
+This command modified the [CDK configuration file (cdktf.json)](./cdktf.json).

+## Deploy the stack

 1. Retrieve the IBM Cloud provider and generate **python** constructs in the output directory `imports`: